Problem – no WiFi after Fresh Install

 In the past, wireless connectivity issues in Linux for devices using the popular Broadcom chipset were a common problem that often turned into a difficult, confusing, and time-consuming task.
-Considerable time and effort was often spent performing multiple trial-and-error driver installations, command-line troubleshooting, reading and evaluating technical documentation, and following suggestions from other users in order to get wireless working.
+Considerable time and effort was often necessary performing multiple trial-and-error driver installations, command-line troubleshooting, reading and evaluating technical documentation, and following suggestions from other users to get wireless working.

-Although some Linux distros support Broadcom wireless out-of-the-box or provide options within the OS to install the correct drivers/firmware, most do not due to a variety of ongoing development, proprietary and support issues.
-For this reason, a Web search for Broadcom wireless connection problems often results in multiple pages of possible solutions and troubleshooting suggestions, much which can be out-of-date and may no longer apply.
-And the amount of information can overwhelm and confuse desperate users looking for an easy and quick solution.
+Although some Linux distros support Broadcom wireless out-of-the-box or may provide options within the OS to install the correct drivers/firmware, most do not because of a variety of ongoing development, proprietary and support issues.
+For this reason, a Web search for Broadcom wireless connection problems can result in multiple pages of possible solutions and troubleshooting suggestions, much which may be out-of-date and therefore may not work.
+The amount of information can overwhelm and confuse users desperate for an easy and quick solution.
 An informative Archlinux.org Wiki entry (2013), Broadcom Wireless, describes many of these issues and illustrates why so much confusion and seemingly conflicting information exists about getting wireless to work for Broadcom devices in Linux.

 Current Support Issues

-For some Linux distros, B43 driver/firmware installation may be an automated or a semi-automated process.
+For some Linux distros, B43 driver/firmware installation can be an automated or a semi-automated process.
 Some distros feature automatic installation for B43 devices by detecting and installing the appropriate driver package during the OS install from the installation media or through a LAN connection, while others may include them with the kernel image.
-Other distros, like Ubuntu/Debian and their derivatives, may even provide customized installation files (like a deb file) from their support forums or website, where users need only to download and double-click the deb file which automatically installs the appropriate drivers/firmware, although some deb files don’t include the drivers and may require a LAN connection in order to download them (another catch-22 situation if you don’t have a LAN connection).
+Other distros, like Ubuntu/Debian and their derivatives, may even provide customized installation files (like a deb file) from their support forums or web site, where users need only to download and double-click the deb file to automatically install the appropriate drivers/firmware.
+Note that some deb files don’t include the drivers and may require a LAN connection in order to download them (another catch-22 situation if you don’t have a LAN connection).